ximira-org/docs/docs/index.md

-# Welcome to Ximira
+# Ximira Documentation Overview

-## Intelligent Accessibility for the Blind
+Welcome to the documentation for Ximira's iNtegrated Open Visual Assistant (NOVA).
+This site includes publicly accessible documentation for users and project contributors.

-Placeholder content to test publication of documentation via GitHub pages.
+## User Documentation